Winter Session 2014 Registration

 The Term Bill

 After you have completed the registration process for your classes, the charges for tuition and fees will appear on your Student Account and can be viewed by clicking here; financial aid credits (scholarships, loans) will be posted a few days later.
 This balance can be paid immediately after registering, but if it is not, the Student Account page will inform you as to the last day for making payment.
 EACH STUDENT, INCLUDING A STUDENT ON FINANCIAL AID OR SCHOLARSHIP, IS REQUIRED TO CONFIRM ATTENDANCE BY EITHER PAYING YOUR TERM BILL, OR, IF YOUR BALANCE IS $0.00, BY FOLLOWING THE CONFIRMATION OF ATTENDANCE INSTRUCTIONS PROVIDED BY THE BUSINESS OFFICE.
 BOTH PAYMENT AND CONFIRMATION CAN BE DONE ON-LINE, AT https://finservices.rutgers.edu/otb/.
 IF YOU FAIL TO CONFIRM YOUR ATTENDANCE AND PAY ANY BALANCE ON THE TERM BILL BY THE DUE DATE APPEARING ON THE BILL, YOUR REGISTRATION WILL BE CANCELLED.
 You will then be subject to a $50.00 late payment fee.
-In addition, you may be required to pay a $250 late registration fee to reinstate your registration.

 If necessary, students can apply for an additional loan to cover Winter Session charges.
 Contact Nicky Fornarotto at 973-353-1702 or firstname.lastname@example.org for details.